Fos-R/Fos-R/public/intro.md

 <img style="width: auto" src="https://img.shields.io/gitlab/last-commit/pirat-public%2FFos-R?gitlab_url=https%3A%2F%2Fgitlab.inria.fr%2F"> <!-- last commit -->
 </center>

-Fos-R is a network traffic generator based on AI models.
-It does not require a GPU and can generate in the order of Gbps of network traffic with a laptop.
+Fos-R is a high-quality and high-throughput network traffic generator based on AI models.
+Fos-R can be used for:

+- creating in a few minutes network datasets lasting for weeks, for example to learn AI models or to evaluate intrusion detection systems;
+- generating background traffic in cyber ranges so the exercise is more realistic and attacks are more difficult to detect;
+- generating background traffic in low- or high-interactivity honeypots to deceive attackers.

 # Get Fos-R